 - Monsoon dynamics

-The theoretical tools I use in my research include idealized models of the atmosphere and oceans which are amenable to mathematical analysis, an intermediate complexity general circulation model (FMS), as well as the analysis of comprehensive climate models.
-I also strive to anchor the research in observations.
-To handle the large variety of observational and modeling datasets, my students and I use a software tool I developed called GOAT (Geophysical Observation Analysis Tool).
+The theoretical tools we use include idealized models of the atmosphere and oceans which are amenable to mathematical analysis, an intermediate-complexity general circulation model (FMS), as well as the analysis of comprehensive climate models.
+We also aim to anchor the research in observations.
+To handle the large variety of observational and modeling datasets, we use a software tool called GOAT (Geophysical Observation Analysis Tool).

 Ongoing grants and projects

 - ISF 1185/17.
 Granted 2017 for 4 years.
 “Relating the Intertropical Convergence Zone to the atmospheric energy budget: Energetic constraints and mechanisms for variations on seasonal or longer timescales.”

 - Israel Ministry of Science and Technology.
 Grant 61793.
 Lead PI: Dr. Chaim Garfinkel.
 “Understanding projections of a drier Eastern Mediterranean: from global-scale mechanisms to synoptic and local scale impacts on precipitation.”

-- Member of the US CLIVAR “Changing width of the tropical belt” and Tropical Width Diagnostics working groups.
+- US CLIVAR “Changing width of the tropical belt” and Tropical Width Diagnostics working groups.